Cypherock/cypherock-cysync/.changeset/ten-comics-grow.md

 '@cypherock/cysync-desktop': patch
 ---

-fix: old password should not be equal to new password
+old password should not be equal to new password